aws-samples/experimental-programmatic-access-ccft/README.md

   - `{AccountId}-{Region}-ccft-data` bucket where your carbon emissions data is being stored
   - `{AccountId}-{Region}-athenaresults` bucket where your Athena results are stored
 - Several Lambda functions with each a CloudWatch log group with retention time of 1 day and IAM roles with necessary permissions:
-  - `get-account-ids.py` : returns all account ID's of an AWS organization as well as the payer account ID
+  - `get-account-ids.py` : returns all account ID's of an AWS organization, including the payer account ID
   - `check-first-invocation.py` : checks if a backfill of data is needed in case of first invocation
-  - `backfill-data.py`: invokes the ccft_access.py script for a specific account for the past 40-4months and stores the data as one .json file in the `ccft-data` bucket (example: `2020-03-01to2023-03-01carbon_emissions.json`)
   - `extract-carbon-emissions-data.py` : executes the experimental programmatic access script for a given account ID and stores it in the `ccft-data` bucket as a .json file (example: `2023-04-01carbon_emissions.json`)
-  - `create-alter-athena-view.py` : creates an Athena database (if not exists) and an Athena table (if not exists), as well as creates or updates two Athena views which point to the `ccft-data` bucket
+  - `create_alter_athena_view.py` : creates an Athena database (if not exists) and an Athena table (if not exists), as well as creates or updates two Athena views which point to the `ccft-data` bucket
 - An AWS Step Function State Machine `ExtractCarbonEmissionsStateMachine`.
 You can find the definition in statemachine/extract_carbon_emissions.asl.json
 - An EventBridge scheduler `ExtractCarbonEmissionsFunctionScheduleEvent` as a trigger for the AWS Step Functions state machine which runs at the 15th day of every  month: cron(0 0 15 * ? *)
 - An IAM role `ccft-sam-script-ExtractCarbonEmissionsFunctionSche-{id}` for the EventBridge scheduler